 Why does this matter?
 Many law school candidates spend hundreds of dollars –sometimes thousands – on LSAT course preparation.
 The amount can be even higher if you opt to take the LSAT a second time to earn a higher score.
 For that reason, it is important for students to have an accurate idea of the product they are getting in return – particularly when there are free alternatives available.

-focuses on compiling a list of LSAT preparation courses available throughout the country, gathering testimonials from students who went through these LSAT preparation courses, and ranking them.
-In addition, provide the cost of the programs on their website.
+LSAT Prep Courses focuses on compiling a list of LSAT preparation courses available throughout the country, gathering testimonials from students who went through these LSAT preparation courses, and ranking them.
+In addition, we provide the cost of the programs on their website.
 Having all this information in one place makes it easier for you to determine which program will be most beneficial at the correct price point.
-Here are some examples of student reviews given on the platform, with firms ranked based on the average of student firms:
+Here are some examples of student reviews given on the LSAT Prep Courses platform, with firms ranked based on the average of student firms:

 |Top 5 LSAT Preparation Courses- According to Students|